Bank Balance Confessions: The 30-Year-Old Guy Who’s Figuring Out His Finances

 I’m debt free, and have about $20,000 in savings.
-I had none before starting this job (2.5yrs ago) but I’ve had just the one overseas holiday in that time and I get paid stupidly well, so that figure wasn’t really hard earned (I haven’t planned or made sacrifices).
+I had none before starting this job (two and a half years ago) but I’ve had just the one overseas holiday in that time and I get paid stupidly well, so that figure wasn’t really hard earned (I haven’t planned or made sacrifices).

 I don’t budget but as I said, I’m at a turning point – I have had a referral to a financial planner and am about to get more serious about setting myself up for later in life.
 It’s not something that bothers me particularly, I don’t feel *behind* but I’m conscious I should be starting to think about how to make my money “work a bit harder” or plan for retirement, even if that feels an age away.

-And honestly, I’ve always thought I can play around with money until I settle down with a partner — cooking more regularly at home makes sense in a couple; financing a mortgage is a lot easier with two incomes, etc. — but I’m now at the point where I think I probably shouldn’t wait for that…
+Honestly, I’ve always thought I can play around with money until I settle down with a partner – cooking more regularly at home makes sense as a couple, financing a mortgage is a lot easier with two incomes, etc – but I’m now at the point where I think I probably shouldn’t wait for that…

 - $3 – Coffee